membriux/heroku-python-webapp-starter/README.md

 # Python-Flask Web App Starter
-This repo contains the necessary files to work on your next Python-Flask web application.
+This repo contains the necessary files to work on your next Python-Flask web application and **deploy** it to heroku

 Feel free to **[download/fork](/heroku-webapp-starter.zip)** it so you can use it as a reference!